whirlplatform/whirl/docker/README.md

 # Docker configurations

 This folder contains docker configurations.
-Entire application stack can be run it with docker compose by command
+Entire application stack can be run with docker compose by command:

 ```bash
 docker-compose up --build image --project-name whirl